 If you disable SQL caching, SharePlex prints the following message to the Event Log: SQL Cache disabled.
 For more information about SQL Cache, see the SharePlex Administration Guide.

-Range of valid values: 0, 1, or 3 Takes effect: when Post is restarted
+Default: 0 (on) Range of valid values: 0, 1, or 3 Takes effect: when Post is restarted